Leeanne Carey: Research focus

-Leeanne Carey's primary focus encompasses four main areas of research: 1) Investigating restorative approaches to stroke rehabilitation; 2) Understanding the nature of sensorimotor impairment and impact on function; 3) Targeting of rehabilitation through novel brain imaging and biomarkers; and 4) Studying the impact of depression and cognition on stroke recovery and participation.
-Carey's approaches to stroke rehabilitation are primarily based on theories of neural plasticity and learning and empirically tested for clinical and neuroanatomical outcomes.
-Her research lab utilises Magnetic Resonance Imaging (MRI) tools to study dynamic changes in the brain in order to better understand mechanisms of recovery and optimise rehabilitation methods to survivors of stroke.
-A recent focus of her research has centred on the impact of cognition and depression on stroke recovery and utilising novel brain imaging tools and biomarkers for optimal targeting of rehabilitation post-stroke.
+Carey's primary focus encompasses four main areas of research: 1) Investigating restorative approaches to stroke rehabilitation; 2) Understanding the nature of sensorimotor impairment and impact on function; 3) Targeting of rehabilitation through novel brain imaging and biomarkers; and 4) Studying the impact of depression and cognition on stroke recovery and participation.

+Her approaches to stroke rehabilitation are primarily based on theories of neural plasticity and learning and empirically tested for clinical and neuroanatomical outcomes.
+The research lab utilises Magnetic Resonance Imaging (MRI) tools to study dynamic changes in the brain in order to better understand mechanisms of recovery and optimise rehabilitation methods to survivors of stroke.
+A recent focus of her research has been the impact of cognition and depression on stroke recovery and utilising novel brain imaging tools and biomarkers for optimal targeting of rehabilitation post-stroke.
-Competitive funding

-During her career, Carey has received research funding from competitive grants schemes that have totalled to over $8.8 million AUD.
+Carey received research funding from competitive grants schemes totalling over $8.8 million AUD.

 Publications

-Professor Carey has over 75 peer-reviewed publications with over 1200 career citations.
-From 2009-2014 she published 45 articles that have over 800 citations.
+Carey's research is published in numerous peer reviewed journals.
 In 2012 she was invited to edit the book 'Stroke Rehabilitation: Insights from Neuroscience and Imaging'.
+Her publications are listed on Google Scholar and SciProfiles.
+At September 2026 there are 114 articles noted on Google Scholar and thirteen book chapters on SciProfiles.

+She gave the Sylvia Docker Lecture in 2023.
+The lectureship is named after Sylvia Docker, who established the first training school for occupational therapists in Sydney in 1941.
+It also marks the start of the marks the Australian Association of Occupational Therapists in December 1945.

 Personal

-Leeanne Carey currently resides in Melbourne, Australia, and is happily married with two children.
+She is married with two children and resides in Melbourne, Australia.